FFGC Chairmanship Descriptions

 Tina grew up in Pensacola and received an AA degree from Pensacola Junior College, a BS from Florida State University in Vocational Home Economics Education and taught high school Home Economics for 4 years before joining the Navy on a dare.

-Tina’s further accomplishments include: Accredited Flower Show Judge 2000, Accredited-Life Judge 2006, Accredited Master 2007, NGC Horticulture Instructor 2003, Flower Show Procedure Instructor 2005, and Symposium Instructor in 2006 (retiring in 2017).
-She was a Master Gardener and certified Florida Yards and Neighborhoods Advisor for 12 years (retired in 2011) and has served as Florida’s Horticulture Chairman.
-Tina was appointed to the State Endangered Plant Advisory Council by the Commissioner of Agriculture as the FFGC representative.
+Tina is a 5-Star member having attained Master level in NGC Gardening, Landscape Design, and Environmental Consultant and Flower Show Judge.
+She also served as an NGC Horticulture Instructor 2003-2017 and continues as a Flower Show Procedure and Symposium instructor.
+She was a Master Gardener and certified Florida Yards and Neighborhoods Advisor for 12 years (retired in 2011) and has served as Florida’s Horticulture Chairman and the FFGC State Endangered Plant Advisory Council representative by the Commissioner of Agriculture.
 She has served as the President for the Florida Flower Show Judges 2011-2013 and as an FFGC District Director (District I 2013-2015).
-Tina is a thrice certified as a consultant: NGC Gardening, Landscape Design and Environmental Consultant (2016) making her a Tri-council and 4-Star member.
-She has served for 9 years as the Chairman for Short Course North and is the Author, editor and creator of “Digging It!”, Florida’s Horticulture Study Series.Tina has one married son, Michael, 34, who works with Falcon's Creative in Orlando.
-Her husband, Art, is also a retired Navy officer and he volunteers at the historic L&N Train Depot in Milton, Florida.
-Tina says they are owned by three sweet kitties.
+She has served for 9 years as the Chairman for Short Course North and is the Author, editor and creator of “Digging It!”, Florida’s Horticulture Study Series.Tina has one married son, Michael, 40, who owns Weaver4 Consulting.
+Her husband, Art, is also a retired Navy officer and he volunteered at the historic L&N Train Depot in Milton, Florida.
+Tina says they are owned by five sweet kitties.